Tours and Gallery Exploration

-How to Schedule Your Field Trip
+How to Schedule Your School Program

-Gallery Exploration Topics
+Gallery Exploration Resources

 I LOVE the experience my 6th graders get here… the tour (always different & so fun), the simulator (they always love) and today the Drones (so cool)!
 The best part is the variety of things the students are exposed to.
 They are learning but they don’t even know it.